stephaneVercouillieBMID/slate/source/workingVersion.html.md

   #### <a name="ServiceCodes"></a> Service Code Concept

 To be able to use an itsme service (such as login, confirm, sign, share data) you should be provided a service instance for it.
-For each itsme service, there is a service instance issued and a Service Provider may utilise multiple service instances.
 The service code is the identifier of an instance of an itsme service.
+For each itsme service, there is a service instance issued and a Service Provider may utilise several service instances.

  # Authenticating the User